Jofke9/mam-overview/README.md

 It could help other newer players and maybe more experienced players as well.

 Now we'll talk about how to set this overview up locally.
 It takes less than 5 minutes.
-If you don't want to do this, these are the base units prices as they are on the site.
+If you don't want to do this, these are the base units prices as they are on the site:

 ![image](https://user-images.githubusercontent.com/128925439/234029413-67e748ea-2735-4fb5-a9f6-c83b829cc1b3.png)
 ![image](https://user-images.githubusercontent.com/128925439/234029687-115d6d93-3ef8-4120-a372-b3e496ad9ed2.png)

 If you do want to take the time to do this, here's how.
-The very first thing to do is dowload this directory and unzip it.
+The very first thing to do is download this directory and unzip it.
 These are just the source files to a React project, so to run this you'll need to run 3 commands.
 You also need Node.js installed on your computer.
 This can be done [here](https://nodejs.org/en/download/).
 After that you'll need to run the first command in the correct directory.